Pehlivan & Barlak is an Istanbul based law firm specialized in providing legal services to international and local businesses in Turkey.

 Istanbul Bar Association, 2014

-İlke Koşar is a corporate lawyer specializes in the fields of commercial law and contracts, merger and acquisitions, e-commerce, data protection, intellectual property and competition law.
+Işık Kaya is a corporate lawyer specializes in the fields of commercial law and contracts, real estate law, consumer law, law of obligations, merger and acquisitions, employment law and private law associated with commercial litigation.

 Education: